- Other Rooms

 Prices range from $60 – $70 installed

-Simply put – there is nothing you can put in your kitchen that quite looks, feels or performs like granite.
-It is the more resistant to heat and scratching than any other material and offers the beautiful, natural look of stone that is unparalleled. he good news is that, while previously thought of as the “top of the line” and most expensive choice, granite has become relatively affordable due to improvements in fabricating technology and as many fabricators now offer services over the Internet, a beautiful granite countertop that will last a lifetime is just a click away.
+While previously thought of as the “top of the line” and most expensive choice, granite has become more affordable due to improvements in fabricating technology.
+A beautiful granite countertop that will last a lifetime is just a click away.

 Prices range from $40 – $60 installed